 Meg Ryan

-She aspired to win an Oscar, but she was confined to nominations for Golden Globes, Saturn Awards, and the Satellite Awards.
-Nonetheless, her extraordinary acting talent, her candid charm, and her simultaneous fragility and strength remain as vivid today as they were in her heyday.
+While an Oscar win eluded her, she earned nominations for Golden Globes, Saturn Awards, and Satellite Awards.
+Still, her extraordinary acting talent, candid charm, and that perfect blend of fragility and strength remain as captivating today as ever.

 Childhood and Youth

-Born Margaret Mary Emily Anne in the autumn of 1961 to Harry Hyra and Susan Hyra Jordan, she was brought up alongside her two sisters, Dana and Annie, and her brother Andrew - who later became a renowned musician and a member of the band Billy Pilgrim - in the traditions of Catholicism.
+Born Margaret Mary Emily Anne in fall 1961 to Harry Hyra and Susan Hyra Jordan, she grew up with her two sisters, Dana and Annie, and brother Andrew - who later became a renowned musician with the band Billy Pilgrim - in a Catholic household.

 Meg Ryan as a kid